NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines: Method

 \subsection{Domain-Informed Subspace Initialization}

-Generic LLMs typically generate code within an unbounded space $\mathcal{S}$, frequently yielding solutions that are syntactically valid but lack neuroscientific plausibility.
+Generic LLMs generate code within the unbounded space $\mathcal{S}$, frequently yielding solutions that are syntactically valid yet neuroscientifically implausible.
 To address this challenge, we restrict the search to a domain-specific subspace $\mathcal{S}_{EEG} \subset \mathcal{S}$ through a structured initialization pipeline.
-This pipeline comprises Data-Driven Constraint Extraction and Adaptive Knowledge Retrieval.
+This pipeline comprises Data-Driven Constraint Extraction and Adaptive Domain Knowledge Retrieval.

 \textbf{Data-Driven Constraint Extraction.} We first employ an automated data preview routine to analyze the raw data directory and construct a metadata descriptor $\phi_{data}$.
-We formalize this process as the extraction of a physical constraint vector rather than simple file reading:
+We formalize this process as the extraction of a physical constraint vector rather than as mere file reading:

-Here, $\mathbf{i}_{EEG}$ encapsulates intrinsic EEG attributes (e.g., sampling rate and channel layout), while $\mathbf{q}_{artifact}$ quantifies signal quality, including powerline noise levels, EOG artifacts, and EMG contamination ratios.
-This constraint vector explicitly guides the generation of preprocessing strategies, such as notch filtering and ocular artifact removal, and aligns the input configuration of the model with data specifications.
-Crucially, this mechanism prevents discrepancies between input and architecture (e.g., inconsistencies in channel counts) that are typical in generic code generation.